 - The cave itself has excessive slopes and accessibility is left to the judgment of the individual.
 The length of the tour is 1 mile and takes one hour and 15 minutes to complete.
 Flip books are available for visitors who can't access the cave.

 - Seating is available in the lobby, or you may relax at tables on the outside deck while waiting for, or resting after, your tour.

 - An accessible public telephone is located on the outside deck.

 - The 2004 camping season saw a new campground that includes two accessible electric and two accessible basic campsites.
 The campground provides accessible water hydrants and a modified dump station is easier to use for many.

 - The centrally located showerhouse provides one accessible parking space in a mostly level parking lot.
-Paved pathways provide access to the building where a public phone and park information board is located.
-The entrances into the building require turning in a 4-foot by 5-foot space.
+Paved pathways provide access to the building, where a park information board is located.
+The entrances into the building require turning in a 4-foot-by-5-foot space.
 The showerhouse offers front-transfer toilets, push-action faucets and shower rooms with clothes hooks, a shelf, grab bars and lever-handled faucets.
 These are wheelchair accessible.
 This building is not labeled as accessible due to the turning space restriction at the entrance.

 - The laundry has top-operated machines and a table for folding.
 Maneuvering room is limited to 4-foot aisles.
 Benches are available in the breezeway for your comfort.